 Reductants deliver electrons.
 One of the most important redox signaling process that takes place in the mitochondria is with the addition of electrons to oxygen molecules.

 A Matter Of Balance

 Our cells require balance or for peak performance.
 When there is a buildup of oxidants in our cells or disequilibrium inside the cell this notifies us of damage and a poorly functioning cell.
 The buildup of oxidants is called .

 The redox signaling process can be likened to smoke signals.
 Oxidants inside our cells can go rogue and result in major health damage if they aren’t cleaned up and controlled.
 The overabundance of oxidants in cells are the mechanism that tells the cell something is wrong and initiates the process where the body begins to repair, kill, or replace the cell.

 When there are too many oxidants in the cell, it signals the genes inside of the nucleus to fix the problem.
 Hopefully, the action from the genes will fix the problem and homeostatic balance will be restored again inside the cell—this is the redox signaling process.
 This process is of the utmost importance for detection of damaged cells, as well as repair, and replacement of damaged cells inside of tissue.

-“All illness is expressed in one of two ways: a predominance of oxidative stress-related symptoms and signs (similar to rusting, but in a biological sense), or a predominance of inflammatory (reactive) signs and symptoms.
+“All illness is expressed in one of two ways: a predominance of oxidative stress-related symptoms and signs (similar to rusting, but in a biological sense), or a predominance of (reactive) signs and symptoms.
 Health can be achieved by addressing imbalances in these areas and then moving the redox needle back to the balance point,” writes Robertson D. Ward, M.D.
 FAAFP.